QuentinRa/blog.quentinra.dev/programming/web/apis/openapi/index.md

 </div><div>

-You could also request a cookie inside parameters.
+You could also request a cookie inside `parameters`.

 ```yaml
         # ex: cookie